Family reunification with a “sedentary” Belgian national (articles 40 bis and ter of the law dated 15/12/1980)

 - Health insurance covering health care for him/herself and his/her joining family member;

 - Regular, stable and sufficient revenues so that the joining family member does not become a burden on the authorities.
-The indicative amount is equivalent to at least 120% of the revenu d’intégration sociale (social integration benefit) at the rate applicable to the sponsor’s household i.e. currently 1,505 Euros for a sponsor benefiting from a family dependency rate (amount in effect since 01/09/2018 ).
-This amount is indexed each year at the same time as that of the social integration income (basic allowance).
+The indicative amount is equivalent to at least 120% of the revenu d’intégration sociale (social integration benefit) at the rate applicable to the sponsor’s household i.e. currently 1969 Euros net per month for a sponsor benefiting from a family dependency rate (amount in effect since 01/01/2023 ).
+This amount is indexed several times each year at the same time as that of the social integration income (basic allowance).

 However, the law excludes the following sources of income: income from the revenu d’intégration sociale, social security benefits/allowances, professional integration allowances and transitional allowances.